koreiklein/dist_zero/doc/runtime/datasets.rst

 senders or receivers.

 Any mechanism for adding leaf nodes is expected to only ever add them to data nodes of height 0 that have excess capacity.
-The two scaling rules above ensure that such an data node should always exist.
+The two scaling rules above ensure that such a data node should always exist.

 Two operations will decrease the size of the tree: